 What are the Best Motorcycle Rides the Northeast has to offer?

-Report based on a full-year of the 2020 motorcycle riding season data of the Best Motorcycle Roads in the Northeastern region of the United States
+Report based on a full-year of the 2023 motorcycle riding season data of the most popular motorcycle roads in the US's Northeastern region

-The Northeast region, although the oldest region, is by far the smallest region in terms of square miles and # of states (9 total) has the smallest average number of routes per state at 29 (the average for the total four US regions is 39 registered motorcycle rides per state).
+The Northeast region, although the oldest region in the USA, is by far the smallest region in terms of square miles (compared to the other three regions) and also has the lowest # of states (9 total).
+Along with its small geographical size, it also has the smallest average number of registered motorcycle roads per state at 31 (the average number of registered motorcycle roads in for a given region in the US is 42 registered motorcycle rides per state ... putting the Northeast about 11 below average).
 Don't count this region out however in terms of its ability to host great motorcycle rides!
-There are numerous areas that are known the world over for their natural beauty and every year this region attracts countless numbers of tourist for its heavenly show of fall colors.
-In comparison to the other three regions of the USA, this region currently has the lowest number of registered motorcycle roads yet despite its significant size disadvantage, the Northeastern motorcycle rides listed on McR are truly some of the best.
-The below chart shows the comparison of number of registered motorcycle rides in the Northeast compared to the other four US regions.
+There are numerous areas that are known the world over for their natural beauty and every year this region attracts countless numbers of tourist for its heavenly display of fall colors.

 (Note: I personally took my first fall motorcycle trip through New England back in the fall of 2015 and I simply fell in love with the area for its classic Americana feel, wonderful scenery, breathtaking fall colors, and classic architecture!)

 In total those 9 Northeastern have 275 registered motorcycle rides across the region, which again, places this region last of all four US regions (see illustration below):